Jack Yates (footballer, born 1861)

 John Yates (3 January 1861 – 1 June 1917) was an English footballer who won the FA Cup with Blackburn Olympic in 1883 and made one appearance for England in 1889 playing on the left wing.

 Early career

 Yates was born in Blackburn but started his football career with Accrington in 1879.
 After a year, he joined Blackburn Olympic and was part of the team of tradesmen and weavers who achieved a small level of success in the 1880s, backed by local iron foundry owner Sid Yates and coached by former England player Jack Hunter.
 Their greatest success came when they overcame the dominance of local rivals, Blackburn Rovers, and the amateur teams of southern England to win the FA Cup in 1883.

-Yates returned to Accrington in February 1886, and spent a further two years with the club before joining Burnley in 1888.
+Yates briefly played for Accrington again in 1885, returning to Olympic until finances at the Light Blues ran dry, and then returned to Accrington; he spent a further two years with the club before joining Burnley in 1888.

 1888-1889

 Yates made his League debut on 8 September 1888, playing as a winger, at Deepdale, home of Preston North End.
 The home team defeated Burnley 5–2.
 Jack Yates scored his League debut on 27 October 1888, playing as a winger, at Trent Bridge, then home of Notts County.
 The home side defeated Burnley 6–1, Jack Yates scoring Burnley' solitary goal.
 Jack Yates appeared in 21 of the 22 League matches played by Burnley in season 1888–89 scoring five League goals.
 As a winger (21 appearances) he played in a midfield that achieved big (three–League–goals–or–more) on two separate occasions.
 Jack Yates' five League goals included two–in–a–match once.